 • 17% for social security;

-• 1% for other benefits, such as unemployment insurance.
+• 1% for other care, such as unemployment insurance.

-Half of the total amount (around 28%) is paid by the company, and the other 13% is deducted from the worker's salary.
-For example, if a person receives a gross salary of 330,000 yen, approximately 40,000 yen will be deducted for the Shakai Hoken, with about 15,000 yen for health insurance and 25,000 yen for pension.
+Half of the total amount (about 28%) is paid by the company, and the other 13% is deducted from the worker’s salary.
+For example, if a person receives a gross salary of 330,000 yen, approximately 40,000 yen will be deducted for Shakai Hoken, with about 15,000 yen for health insurance and 25,000 yen for retirement.

 Additional Benefits